Undergraduate Courses

 Topics

 Structure, bonding, and reactions of organometallic compounds, with emphasis on basic mechanisms, and industrial processes.
-Addition, metalation, substitution, elimination, industrially important catalytic cycles, and electrophilic reactions are considered on a mechanistic basis.
-Although this course is concerned primarily with transition metal organometallic chemistry, the properties of s and p block organometallics may be considered.
+Addition, metalation, elimination, important catalytic cycles, electrophilic, and nucleophilic reactions are considered on a mechanistic basis.
+Topics on modern organometallic chemistry and catalysis are covered.

 Background